Both books are readable, charming and suffused with the puzzled joy of discovery.

 Michael Lewis is a deft popularizer.
 His books on Wall Street, including The Big Short and Flash Boys, provided splendid descriptions of the 1998 mortgage-securities crisis and the Street’s fine art of front-running customer orders.
 His Moneyball (2003), which I haven’t read, explores the use of statistics in sports management.
 The first 50 pages of The Undoing Project focus on the problem of uncertainty again through a sports lens, but it’s really unnecessary: Kahneman and Tversky needn’t come in through the back door.
-When he gets to the two men, and the zig-zag careers that brought them together, Lewis shines.
-Amos Tversky emerges as an almost mythical figure, Israeli-born geek who became a paratrooper, the smartest, most confident and happiest man in any room.
+When Lewis gets to the two men, and the zig-zag careers that brought them together, Amos Tversky emerges as an almost mythical figure, Israeli-born geek who became a paratrooper, the smartest, most confident and happiest man in any room.
 What an event when Danny Kahneman, the self-doubter, invites Tversky to address a seminar at Hebrew University in Jerusalem in 1969 and then declares that he disagrees with everything Tversky said.

 What developed over fifteen years was a partnership in which both men preferred one another’s company to anyone else’s.
 As they devised tests to determine how people actually make decisions, passers-by outside their offices heard rollicking laughter.
 The partners were fascinated by the willingness of rational people, including statisticians, to contradict themselves depending on how a number of options were presented.
 In the simplest form, telling someone there’s a 90 percent chance of success in a life-saving medical procedure induces a different response from telling him there is a 10 percent chance of failure.
 How is that people who are risk-averse when offered one gamble become risk-seekers when offered an inverted version that is statistically identical?
 The venerable model of utility theory, which addressed how people viewed gains and losses, was wanting.
 By 1975, the authors presented a draft of one of their seminal papers: a discussion of decision-making under uncertainty.
 The work, developed as Prospect Theory, made them famous.